cmspam/incus-docker/README.md

 *Branches*

 You can pull from:
 * incus-docker:latest -- The default choice.
-The latest stable version of Incus
+The latest stable version of Incus (Debian based)
-* incus-docker:daily -- The daily builds from zabbly/incus
+* incus-docker:daily -- The daily builds from zabbly/incus (Debian based)
 * incus-docker:lts -- The 6.0 LTS version of incus.
+(Debian based)

 How to use it: